Catchxu/STANDS/docs/start.md

 ## Getting help
-See the tutorial for more complete documentation of all the functions of STANDS.
-For questions or comments, please use the [GitHub issues](https://github.com/Catchxu/STANDS/issues).
+Please see the tutorial for more complete documentation of all the functions of STANDS.
+For any questions or comments, please use the [GitHub issues](https://github.com/Catchxu/STANDS/issues) or directly contact Wenlin Li at the email: kaichenxu358@gmail.com.